Table of contents

-Email marketing is a complex beast at the best of times, but with a few strategic adjustments, you can greatly increase the chance that donors open, click and give to your fundraising campaign.
+Effective fundraising emails are a complex beast at the best of times, but with a few strategic adjustments, you can greatly increase the chance that donors open, click, and give to your fundraising campaign.

 Ready to stack the odds in your favor?
-Dive into the components of an effective fundraising email and discover eight email best practices.
-At the end of this article, we'll also include an email template and other helpful resources.
+Dive into the components of an effective fundraising email, discover eight email best practices, and explore the tools needed to make it happen.
+At the end of this article, we'll also include a great fundraising email template and other helpful resources.

-- Greeting: If possible, go beyond the “Hello” or “Hi there” and personalize your email with your recipient's name.
+- Greeting 👋 If possible, go beyond the “Hello” or “Hi there” in your salutation.
+Use Givebutter's personalization tools to customize your email blast with your recipient's name.

-Now, let’s talk about thow to elevate these basic email components and stand out in your supporters’ inboxes.
+Now, let’s talk about how to elevate these basic email components and stand out in your supporters’ inboxes.

 8 fundraising email best practices